• About

 Adjusting coffee intake

-If you want to start restricting your coffee intake to the morning but are having trouble, consider whether you’re regularly getting enough quality rest, King said.
-Kao said that seeing a sleep specialist to find out whether you have a condition, such as sleep apnoea, disturbing your rest could also be helpful.
+If you want to start restricting your coffee intake to the morning but are having trouble, consider whether you’re getting enough quality rest regularly, King said.
+Kao said that consulting a sleep specialist to determine whether you have a condition, such as sleep apnea, that disturbs your rest, could also be helpful.

 King also suggested diluting your daytime servings and accompanying them with water for hydration, which can help you feel more awake.